nreid/xanadu_resources/README.md

 ## How do I decide what to request?

-Ok, now that you're 100% convinced that for your benefit and the benefit of the Xanadu community, you need to try your best to accurately tailor your resource requests for each job, how are you supposed to do that?
+Ok, now that you're 100% convinced that for the benefit of yourself and the entire Xanadu community you need to try your best to accurately tailor your resource requests for each job, how are you supposed to do that?

 Well, the answer to this _can_ get complicated, but for most common use-cases in bioinformatics, it really isn't.

-Here is a typical slurm header:
+To start with, here is a typical slurm header which specifies the details of a job submission:

 ```bash
 #!/bin/bash